 The claim processing method varies by the type of expense, whether or not you are enrolled in the Medical Plan, and your Medical Reimbursement Account (MRA) payment method election under the Medical Plan, if applicable.
+When submitting a claim for eligible expenses incurred by a covered dependent, be sure to include the dependent's name on the claim form.

 You can use the account's debit card to pay for eligible expenses, so you don't have to file claims to be reimbursed for those expenses.
-If you are enrolled in the Medical Plan, you may also elect the automatic payment method.

-When submitting a claim or using the debit card to pay for eligible expenses incurred by a covered dependent, be sure to include the dependent's name.
+When using the debit card to pay for eligible expenses incurred by a covered dependent, be sure to include the dependent's name.